nodesource/nsolid-buildpack-cf-v3/README.md

 This buildpack is compatible with the existing Cloud Foundry Node.js buildpack, but runs the application using the N|Solid Runtime instead of the open source version of Node.js.
-In addition, if the application is bound to a user-provided service `nsolid-storage`, pointing to an N|Solid Storage server, that app will have it's metrics tracked, etc, and will be visible in the N|Solid Console.
+In addition, if the application is bound to a user-provided service `nsolid-console`, pointing to an N|Solid Console server, that app will have it's metrics tracked, etc, and will be visible in the N|Solid Console.

 For more information on N|Solid, visit the [N|Solid documentation site][].